Frequently Asked Questions

 Unless otherwise specified, the author of the work is the copyright holder.
 The University of Montana claims no copyrights to the material posted in ScholarWorks.What is "open access"?

 Authors can elect to publish their material online and make it available free of charge through open access venues.
-You can learn about open access in our library guide.So, "open access" means I can do anything I want with the material in this repository, right?
+Learn about open access here.So, "open access" means I can do anything I want with the material in this repository, right?

 No. Although the content may be freely available from ScholarWorks, it’s important to remember that, unless otherwise stated, this content is protected by copyright law.
 Read about the exclusive rights given to copyright holders.

 There are a few important exceptions to these exclusive rights.
 If you wish to use material in your class projects please consider whether the exception of Fair Use might apply.
-You can learn more about Fair Use in our library guide.What are my rights as an author?
+Learn more about Fair Use here.What are my rights as an author?

-Our Missoula College Librarian, Samantha Hines, has put together an extremely helpful library guide that will give you a great introduction to your rights as an author.The journal publisher sent me this contract that I have to sign before they’ll publish my article.
+SPARC (the Scholarly Publishing and Academic Resources Coalition) has assembled helpful resources regarding your rights as an author.The journal publisher sent me this contract that I have to sign before they’ll publish my article.
 Can I still upload it to ScholarWorks?
 What else should I know before I sign this contract?

 Journal publishers will sometimes ask an author to sign their copyright to their article over to the publisher.
 Other times they may simply ask you to sign a contract giving them permission to publish your article in their journal.
 Please read these contracts carefully prior to signing them.
 Many journal publishers will allow you to post the article in an institutional repository like ScholarWorks or you can negotiate with them to do so.
-Learn more about authors' rights in our library guide.
+Learn more about authors' rights here.